 Ra’ad Siraj is passionate about extracting value from data for differentiation, innovation, and growth.
 He has deep and wide experience across multiple industries, including experience in rapidly growing established firms and with leading-edge technologies at pre-IPO venture-backed firms.
 He held several executive roles including CIO and CTO and has extensive experience in corporate IT strategy, management consulting, data services/monetization, and innovation.
 He also held a teaching position for two years on leveraging machine-learning technologies for business value.
-Ra'ad is an Expert with Cutter Consortium and a member of Arthur D. Little's AMP open consulting network.
+Ra'ad is a Cutter Expert and a member of Arthur D. Little's AMP open consulting network.

 Ra’ad holds a Bachelor of Science and Master of Science degrees both in Computer Science from the University of California at Santa Barbara and Harvard University.
 He can be reached at firstname.lastname@example.org.